 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jackson is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Jackson who work in sales jobs (14.33%), office and administrative support (8.05%), and maintenance occupations (7.06%).

-The percentage of adults in Jackson with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.36% of adults in Jackson have a bachelor's degree or advanced degree.
+The citizens of Jackson are slightly less educated than the national average of 21.84% for the average city or town: 15.36% of adults in Jackson have a bachelor's degree or advanced degree

 The per capita income in Jackson in 2010 was $18,886, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $75,544 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.